ruiconceicao/Portfolio/README.md

 ### Assets

-Made by: Rui Conceição\
+Made and adapt by: Rui Conceição\
-Designed by: Filipe Covas\
+Mostly Designed by: Filipe Covas\

 05/11/2024